ryanve/vibe/README.md

-**[vibe](https://github.com/ryanve/vibe)** is a jQuery-compatible classList module that you can drop into a base library or use as a standalone object.
+**[vibe](https://github.com/ryanve/vibe)** is a cross-browser jQuery-compatible classList module that you can drop into a base library or use as a standalone object.

 ```
 $ npm install vibe